 Your only realistic option in this case is to wait it out on the SVR until property prices rise again.

 Where to start with a Help to Buy remortgage

-Speak to a mortgage broker when you’re within two months of your Help to Buy mortgage deal coming to an end.
-They’ll help you through the process and ensure that your remortgage application is as strong as it can be.
+Speak to a mortgage broker six months before your Help to Buy mortgage deal ends.
+They’ll help you through the process and help make your remortgage application successful the first time.

 If you found this article useful, you might also find our article on how to buy someone out of a house informative, too.